Asaro011/cash-transfer-model/README.md

 # cash-transfer-model
-A practice project about a simulation of an  ATM app
+A practice project about a simulation of an  ATM app.